sunfounder/euler-kit/docs/source/pyproject/py_fade.rst

 * ``led = machine.PWM(machine.Pin(15))`` sets the GP15 pin as PWM output.

 * The line ``led.freq(1000)`` is used to set the PWM frequency, here it is set to 1000Hz, which means 1ms (1/1000) is a cycle.
-The PWM frequency can be adjusted, for example, the steering wheel needs to work at 50Hz, the passive buzzer can change the tone by changing the PWM frequency.
-However, there is no limit when using LEDs alone, we set it to 1000Hz.

 * The ``led.duty_u16()`` line is used to set the duty cycle, which is a 16-bit interger(2^16=65536).
-When we assign a 0 to this function, the duty cycle is 0%, and each cycle has 0% of the time to output a high level, in other words, turn off all pulses.
-When the value is 65535, the duty cycle is 100%, that is, the complete pulse is turned on, and the result is equal to ‘1’ as a digital output.
-If it is 32768, it will turn on half a pulse, and the brightness of the LED will be half of that when it is fully turned on.
+A 0 indicates 0% duty cycle, which means each cycle has 0% time to output a high level, i.e., all pulses are turned off.
+The value 65535 indicates a duty cycle of 100%, which means the whole pulse is turned on, and the result is '1'.
+When it is 32768, it will turn on half a pulse, so the LED will be half as bright when fully on.